jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Green Hag.md

 RacialMods:
 Languages: Aklo, Common, Giant
 SQ: mimicry
+SpecialAbilities:
+  Weakness (Su): >
-SpecialAbilities: Weakness (Su) A green hag's claws sap strength from those she strikes.
+    A green hag's claws sap strength from those she strikes.
 Each time a green hag hits a foe with her claw attack, the victim takes 2 points of Strength damage unless he resists the weakness with a DC 16 Fortitude save.
 Alternatively, a green hag can attempt to inflict even greater weakness on a foe by making a touch attack-this variant requires a standard action, and cannot be attempted in the same round the hag makes claw attacks.
 The opponent touched must succeed on a DC 16 Fortitude save or take 2d4 points of Strength damage.
 The save DC is Charisma-based.
+  Mimicry (Ex): >
-Mimicry (Ex) A green hag can imitate the sounds of almost any animal found near its lair.
+    A green hag can imitate the sounds of almost any animal found near its lair.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: